 “Is that something you’ve always done?”
 Asked a colleague.

-“Early in my career, I asked an employee to do a task.
+“Early in my career, I asked an employee to perform a task.
 He didn’t get it done, but I didn’t follow-up with him either,” replied my boss.
 “When my boss asked me why the work wasn’t done, I told him I’d asked an employee to do it and that the employee had failed to get it done.
 My tone obviously implied the issue wasn’t my fault.
 My boss looked me square in the eye and said, ‘Don’t paint yourself as the victim here.
 Assigning work to someone never takes the monkey off your back.
 You own it, no excuses, no blaming.’
 I learned a big life lesson that day.”

 The boss gave all of us a barrel of monkeys game at the next staffing saying, “Remember, if you need it or want it, own getting it done.”